Cary Williams: Baltimore Ravens

-Cary Williams was signed off the Titans practice squad by the Baltimore Ravens on November 24, 2009.
+Williams was signed off the Titans practice squad by the Baltimore Ravens on November 24, 2009.
 He was a special teams contributor that season and saw little time on defense.
 He recorded eight tackles that year, mostly on special teams.

 In 2010, Williams was suspended for the first two games of the season for conduct against the NFL's personnel conduct policy.
 Very few details were disclosed on the specifics of Williams' actions.

 Despite all this, Williams played well in preseason and earned a roster spot.
 He had six tackles in 2010 as he saw more time in the secondary later that year.
 In a game against the Miami Dolphins, Williams caught a pass on a fake punt from Sam Koch and ran it for a first down.

 In 2011, after the departures of corners Josh Wilson and Fabian Washington, and with Williams again playing well in Training Camp and preseason, he earned his first NFL start alongside Lardarius Webb in a Week 1 victory over the Pittsburgh Steelers.
 He had five tackles and contained Pittsburgh receiver Mike Wallace.

 In a divisional playoff win against the Houston Texans, Williams tackled Texans returner Jacoby Jones.
 Williams forced Jones to fumble, and the ball was recovered by fellow cornerback Jimmy Smith inside the five yard line.

 Williams was considered to have had an up and down 2011 campaign.
 Despite recording no interceptions, Williams had several good games and was noted for his aggressive playstyle.
 However, he often struggled while covering the deep ball.

 In Week 3 of the 2012 season, Williams surrendered 121 yards passing to Tom Brady.
 However, the Ravens were able to squeeze by 31–30.
 A week later however, Williams collected the first interception of his NFL career off Brandon Weeden of the Cleveland Browns, returning it 63 yards for a touchdown, partially redeeming his lackluster performance the week before.
-The score helped the Ravens win 23-16 and improve to 3–1.
+The score helped the Ravens win 23–16 and improve to 3–1.
 He recorded three more interceptions that year, tying safety Ed Reed for the team lead with 4.
-On January 6, 2013, during the Wild Card round of the 2012 playoffs against the Indianapolis Colts, Williams intercepted a pass deflection thrown by Colts quarterback Andrew Luck on 4th & 1 with 5:43 remaining in the 4th quarter on the Ravens 15-yard line and returned it 41 yards.
+On January 6, 2013, during the wild-card round of the 2012 playoffs against the Indianapolis Colts, Williams intercepted a pass deflection thrown by Colts quarterback Andrew Luck on 4th & 1 with 5:43 remaining in the 4th quarter on the Ravens 15-yard line and returned it 41 yards.
 This proved to be a significant play that helped the Ravens win the game 24–9.
-On January 20, 2013, in the AFC Championship game against the Patriots, Williams intercepted a pass from Tom Brady in the end zone in the 4th quarter with 1:06 remaining in regulation, sealing the win for the Ravens 28-13 and a trip to Super Bowl XLVII.
+On January 20, 2013, in the AFC Championship game against the Patriots, Williams intercepted a pass from Tom Brady in the end zone in the 4th quarter with 1:06 remaining in regulation, sealing the win for the Ravens 28–13 and a trip to Super Bowl XLVII.
 The Ravens would go on to defeat the San Francisco 49ers by a score of 34–31.